apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ### Java Installation Prerequisite Check

-Run the following command in a terminal (Linux and Mac OS X) or Command Prompt (Windows) to verify that Java 7 or 8 is the version in effect:
+Run the following command in a terminal (Linux and Mac OS X) or Command Prompt (Windows) to verify that Java 8 is the version in effect:

 `java -version`

 The output looks something like this:

-    java version "1.7.0_79"
+    java version "1.8.0"
-    Java(TM) SE Runtime Environment (build 1.7.0_7965-b15)
+    Java(TM) SE Runtime Environment (build 1.8.0_7965-b15)
     Java HotSpot(TM) 64-Bit Server VM (build 24.79-b02, mixed mode)

 ## Install Drill on Linux or Mac OS X